 Control of soil erosion is the method of preventing loss of soil.
-It stops water pollution, loss of wildlife habitat and loss to human property.
+It stops water pollution, loss of wildlife habitat and damage to human property.
 Controlling erosion occurs in a variety of areas including natural places, farming and urban settings.
 Vines as ground covers are very successful in preventing erosion.

-A rocky or steep slope can be developed into valuable property by using ground covers such as vines.
+A rocky or steep slope can be developed into a valuable property by using ground covers such as vines.
 The ground covers use the extended roots and their leaves to retain the soil on slopes.
 They also absorb water and stop the water runoff that could trigger erosion.
 Vines, used as ground covers, can change a hillside or yard.
 The slope should be terraced to help stop erosion followed by the planting of the vines.
 The vines can serve as a background for seasonal flowers and shrubs.
 Many vines that can be transplanted right into the slope will spread rapidly, controlling the soil.

 English ivy is a ground cover best used in areas of shade.
 It may be used as a substitute for lawns under a tree canopy.
 It may need less trimming than grass, but it does need to be maintained.
 The runners that spread across paths should be trimmed as well as the shoots that climb up tree trunks.